 Why Do Companies Need PLM?

 Businesses face growing complexity in areas such as product design, supply chain management, distribution, and customer feedback.
 At the same time, global competition adds to the complexity by driving prices down and causing regulations to shift.
-To tackle this effectively, businesses need a software solution that can empower them to create high-quality products and bring them to market faster to keep making profits.
+To tackle this effectively, businesses need a PLM solution that can empower them to create high-quality products and bring them to market faster to keep making profits.

 With an effective product lifecycle management strategy that includes PLM software, companies can carefully monitor and analyze each stage in a product's lifecycle and track its relationship with other stages to efficiently manage all aspects of the product lifecycle.
 PLM ensures knowledge is captured and stored well, facilitating easy access to information and teamwork.